Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Core_Protocols.md

 - Online Services: Many websites offer free WHOIS lookup tools.
 Just search for "WHOIS lookup" online.
 - Command Line: If you're using a Linux system, you can use the whois command directly in your terminal.
 For example, whois example.com would show you its details. 💻
 So, while DNS makes it easy to remember website names, domain registration and WHOIS records are the foundational pieces that ensure accountability and ownership of those names on the vast internet.

+---

+## 🗣️ HTTP: The Web's Plain Talk 💬 </br>
+HTTP is the web's basic language for your browser and web servers to chat.
+It's like talking in plain text – everyone can understand.
+The big catch?
+No encryption, so data sent over HTTP isn't private. 🚫🔒

+## 🔒 HTTPS: The Web's Secure Chat 🤫 </br>
+HTTPS is simply HTTP with a security upgrade using SSL/TLS encryption.
+It's like talking in a secret code – only your browser and the server understand.
+This protects sensitive info like passwords and credit cards.
+Look for the padlock icon! ✅

+## 🎯 Web "Commands" (Methods): What Your Browser Asks For </br>
+When your browser talks HTTP/S, it uses these "commands" to tell the server what to do:

+- GET ➡️: Retrieve data.
+"Give me this webpage!" (e.g., loading a website).
+- POST ✍️: Send data to create/process.
+"Here's a new comment to add." (e.g., submitting a form, creating a user).
+- PUT 🔄: Update/replace data completely.
+"Replace this whole file with my new version." (e.g., updating an entire profile).
+- DELETE 🗑️: Remove data.
+"Delete this picture." (e.g., deleting a photo).
+- PATCH ✂️: Partially update data.
+"Just change my email address." (e.g., changing only one field).
+- HEAD 📋: Get only headers.
+"Just tell me the page's info, don't send the whole page." (e.g., checking if a file exists).